GitHub 0

 The frontend is built with SvelteKit and written in TypeScript.
 To set it up, follow these steps:

-1. Open the frontend folder
+1. Open the pocket-id project folder

-3. Install the dependencies with npm install
+3. Install the dependencies with pnpm install

-4. Start the frontend with npm run dev
+4. Start the frontend with pnpm dev

 You're all set!
 The application is now listening on localhost:3000.
 The backend gets proxied trough the frontend in development mode.